iniyanijoseph/DuckieAndTheSearchForTheGoldenGoose/main.typ

 ==
 A relation like this is also a set

-The *Cartesian product* is the biggest one yet
+The *cartesian product* is the biggest one yet

 ==
 After the question, losing team had their doubts